 A digital scale is a game changer in the kitchen.
 A scale is critical for baking recipes, where measuring dry ingredients by weight is the only way to guarantee accuracy.
 We’ve proven this in tests where we’ve repeatedly measured a cup of flour by volume, using a “dip and sweep” method, and found that there can be up to a 20 percent difference in the weight—a variance that can mean the difference between a cake that’s squat and dense and one that’s fluffy and tender.

-Scales have many applications in cooking, too.
+Scales have many applications in cooking too.
 Using one to portion burgers, for example, means no more guessing if the patties are the same size and will thus cook at the same rate.
-They can even make cooking and cleanup more efficient, thanks to the help of the "tare" function; with the push of this button, you can reset the displayed weight on the scale to zero, allowing you to skip the fussy “dip and sweep” method.
+They can even make cooking and cleaning more efficient, thanks to the help of the "tare" function.
+Instead of dirtying different measuring cups or spoons to get the right amount of each ingredient, you can measure ingredients directly into your mixing bowl, pushing the tare button between each ingredient to reset the displayed weight on the scale to zero.

 We tested a variety of consumer-grade scales with maximum capacities between 9 and 15 pounds, as we find this to be the most useful size for most cooks.
 (Commercial-grade scales are often certified for accuracy by the National Conference on Weights and Measures but are too pricey for the home cook.)
 The scales we tested have a resolution of 1 gram, meaning that they can display weights in 1-gram increments.
 This does not mean, however, that they reliably detect weight differences of a single gram, though.
 For scales with this resolution, we find accuracy within a range of ±3 grams to be acceptable for most cooking.
 If you're measuring particularly small amounts, such as a few grams of coffee or salt or baking soda for a recipe, we recommend using a coffee precision scale or precision scale to ensure correct results.